-ASC 16-2 Fellows learned through a combination of 24 plenary topical discussions, 25 elective titles and several group interaction seminars.
-They also took part in exercises that capped each of four curriculum modules.
+ASC 15-2 Fellows learned through a combination of 22 plenary topical discussions, 4 elective sessions, and several group interaction seminars.
+They also took part in exercises that capped of each of four curriculum modules.
+These exercises enabled Fellows to leverage newly gained knowledge and skills in an application and cooperation activity.
 Each exercise built upon the previous one culminating in an Oct.
-20 to 21 inclusive negotiations challenge that served as the course’s capstone event.
+27 negotiations challenge that served as the course’s capstone event.

 The Center supports U.S. Pacific Command by developing and sustaining relationships among security practitioners and national security establishments throughout the region.
 DKI APCSS’ mission is to build capacities and communities of interest by educating, connecting and empowering security practitioners to advance Asia-Pacific security.
 It is one of the Department of Defense’s five regional security studies centers.

 Since opening in 1995, more than 9,500 alumni representing over 122 countries and territories have attended DKI APCSS courses and workshops.